 Reluctantly she asked her cousin, her aunt’s daughter Anita, to come over to help with the care of her baby.
 Well soon, Anita was looking after the baby and her father, with more than just tender loving care.

 Sonali says, “Well it’s all in the family, and my hubby is a good provider, a kind-hearted soul, great with the children and I would rather have a known devil than go looking for another Mr Perfect.
 I forgave to save my marriage.”

 4. Society and approval before righteous anger

-Tradition, family, religion, society and one’s own conditioning to what’s right and wrong, keeps even the most tortured woman in the habit of forgiving the husband.
-Sushma belonged to a traditional Jain family, and was married off at 16, and even now at 31 she looks gorgeous.
+Tradition, family, religion, society and one’s own conditioning to what’s right and wrong, keeps even the most tortured woman in the habit of forgiving a cheating husband.
+Sushma belonged to a traditional Jain family and was married off at 16, and even now at 31, she looks gorgeous.
 Then, it was an arranged marriage and she had no say, except to say yes.

 She put up with all of it all due to the intense pressure to comply; from her very traditional parents and in-laws.
 Even today – as her daughter has begun to work and she could easily split from this rogue of a husband, she refuses, because it is against the tradition.

 “I forgave my husband for cheating on me and abusing me but I nurse the hurt every moment of the day,” said Sushma.

 Also, divorce would mean she wouldn’t acquire her husband’s inheritance for her daughter.
 Marriage proposals will be a near impossibility for her daughter if she was divorced.
 She’d rather hang on to a broken relationship, while her husband absconds with his latest catch somewhere in Hawaii.